joshuaivie/mv-rb_JSON-Linter/README.md

 # JSON Linter

-> Ruby is a wonderful programming language that was designed for programmer productivity.
+> Ruby is a beautiful programming language that was designed for programmer productivity.
 It comes feature-packed with numerous inbuilt classes and methods to make programming enjoyable for developers.
 >
+> According to Wikipedia, JSON(JavaScript Object Notation) is an open standard file format and data interchange format.
+It uses human-readable text to store and transmit data objects.
+JSON files consist of attribute-value pairs and arrays (or other serializable values).
+>
+> In today's development world, JSON is one of the popular data formats.
+Although it was derived from JavaScript, it a language-independent format.
+Many languages come with an inbuilt JSON parser.
+It is also a light-weight format and, it is human-readable.
+>
-> This project aims to use some of ruby's inbuilt methods to build a json linter.
+> This project aims to use some of Ruby's inbuilt methods to build a JSON linter.
+The project will continue to evolve and be updated.
+I hope you find it helpful.

 ## Built With

 - Ruby
+- RSpec

 ## Live Demo